 1. The Ideal Work Week

-Lauren recommends using the Ideal Work Week template – get it here for free – to help you with calendar-blocking.
+Lauren recommends using the Ideal Work Week template – get it here for free (just make yourself a copy to start using it) – to help you with calendar-blocking.
 To effectively do this, you must first determine if you …

 - … prefer tasks in the morning or afternoon.